Air Fryer Recipe

 Method

-1. Cook the lentils in a medium saucepan with 2 cups of water, bring to a boil, then simmer for 15-20 minutes until soft and water is absorbed.
+1. Cook the lentils in a medium saucepan with 2 cups of water.
+Bring to a boil, then simmer for 15-20 minutes, until soft and the water has been absorbed.

-2. Steam sweet potato cubes until tender, about 10-12 minutes.
+2. Steam the sweet potato cubes until tender, about 10-12 minutes.

-3. In a large bowl, mash cooked lentils and sweet potatoes together.
+3. In a large bowl, mash the cooked lentils and sweet potatoes together.

-5. Add sautéed onion mixture to lentil and sweet potato mash, mix well, stir in breadcrumbs, season with salt and pepper.
+5. Add the sautéed onion mixture to the lentil and sweet potato mash, mix well, then stir in the breadcrumbs and season with salt and pepper.

-7. Shape mixture into small balls, about the size of a golf ball.
+7. Shape the mixture into small balls, about the size of a golf ball.

-8. Place balls in air fryer basket without overcrowding, cook for 12-15 minutes, turning halfway, until golden brown and crispy.
+8. Place the balls in the air fryer basket without overcrowding.
+Cook for 12-15 minutes, turning halfway, until golden brown and crispy.

 9. Garnish with freshly chopped coriander before serving, if desired.